-Research demonstrates link between H1N1 and low birth weightMay 2nd, 2011 in Diseases, Conditions, Syndromes /
+Research demonstrates link between H1N1 and low birth weightMay 2, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 In 2009, the United States was gripped by concern for a new winter threat: the H1N1 strain of influenza.
 According to research conducted through that winter, pregnant women were right to be concerned.